YoussefAboelwafa/Marked-by-IBH/README.md

 The [**JPEG Trust Watermarking Benchmark (ICIP 2026)**](https://jpeg-trust-community.github.io/watermarking/benchmark/index.html) tackles a core challenge in modern media:
 embedding information into images in a way that is invisible, yet survives real-world distortions.

-It provides a standardized and reproducible framework to evaluate watermarking methods under realistic conditions—ranging from compression and editing to AI-based manipulations.
+It provides a standardized and reproducible framework to evaluate watermarking methods under realistic conditions ranging from compression and editing to AI-based manipulations.

 At its core, the benchmark pushes toward methods that balance:
 - **Imperceptibility** --> the watermark should not degrade visual quality